School of Medicine Drug Testing Policy

 Process for positive results for prescribed medications

-If there is a positive result for a prescribed medication/s, a Castlebranch "Medical Review Officer" (MRO) will contact student to ask for documentation of their prescription.
+If there is a positive result for a prescribed medication/s, a HireRight "Medical Review Officer" (MRO) will contact student to ask for documentation of their prescription.
 Once the review is completed, the results will be reported as negative and the UWSOM will not have any information about the student’s medication/s.

 Process for positive results for controlled or illicit substances and/or cannabis